cs184-firesim/final/index.md

 ## Future Goals

-In the next stage, we would like to introduce the buoyant force, an attribute used in the simulation of smoke and fire.
-The buoyant force is influenced by temperature and density, and it changes the velocity of molecules to make the simulation more realistic.
+In the next stage, we would like to complete the implementation of our simulation and rendering engine.
+We would introduce the vorticity constraint, which preserves the curling behavior of the fire.
+Additionally, we will simulate and render fuel level and smoke to make the fire look more realistic.
-We also expect to generate a GIF or a real-time application to render the simulations and incorporate some environmental objects in our rendering.
+Finally, we also expect to generate a GIF or a real-time application to render the simulations and incorporate some environmental objects in our rendering.

 ## Presentation Slides Link